 Is Headless Commerce the right option for your brand?

 To answer this question, you must look at your mid and longer term goals.
 If you remain in a traditional, monolithic architecture, where are you currently being held back?
 Are you concerned about outgrowing your platform?
 What would your marketing team be able to do with the power and options that Headless could offer?
 How much content are you managing (and how efficient is your established process?).

 For a steer on 5 of the best eCommerce platforms, dive into our comparison article here .

 You’ll also want to consider cost implications.
 Headless Commerce is hard to put a price on, precisely because the sky is the limit.
 Some brands will always lean towards the clear pricing structure offered by a traditional “out of the box” platform such as Shopify.
 Yet others will be happy to absorb the higher startup costs of Headless because of the costs that can be saved further down the road in terms of customization, longevity and scope for improved customer experience.

-To summarize, it depends on the type and maturity of your business and your business goals but somewhere in the region of of £100,000 – £200,000 is a good place to start for a next-level Headless project.
+To summarise, it depends on the type and maturity of your business and your business goals but somewhere in the region of of £100,000 – £200,000 is a good place to start for a next-level Headless project.